mooreInteractive/ng-wiki/README.md

 2. Install dependencies with npm via package.json:

 	npm install

 3. Set up a folder called 'data' for mongo to use, then this to start the mongo server:

-	mongod --dbpath ''
+	mongod --dbpath 'path/to/folder/data'

-4. If this is the first time running, create a db called ng-wiki on mongo, then proceed to step 5.
+4. If this is the first time running, create a db called ng-wiki in mongo, then proceed to step 5.

 5. Navigate in terminal to the ng-wiki folder and run the server application on Node:

 	node server.js

 6. Navigate in browser to http://localhost:8080/ (or whateve rport you set in server.js)

 -----